 A View To A Kill (1985) Director: John Glen

 The title for A View To A Kill comes from the Ian Fleming short story called “From A View To A Kill” though the film and the story share almost nothing in common.
 Throughout the film we become painfully aware that Roger Moore is far too old to continue playing the role of James Bond.
-His face looks stretched and gaunt, like a skeleton, and in fact he apparently had quite a bit of cosmetic work done prior to the film.
+His face looks stretched and gaunt like a skeleton, and in fact he apparently had quite a bit of cosmetic work done prior to the film, though he always denied it.
 Many of the women he encounters in the film are old enough to be his grandchildren -not exactly the dashing hero of years past.
 This was the last Bond film to feature Lois Maxwell as Moneypenny, and thankfully it was the last to feature Roger Moore as James Bond.

 The best part of the film is the opening scene in which we find Bond in Siberia grabbing a microchip from the frozen body of 003.
 He is then chased in a dramatic skiing scene, but it quickly devolves into a silly moment with Bond skiing to the tune of “California Girls” by the Beach Boys for some reason.
 He escapes to his hidden submarine and so on.
 When we finally get to the main plot, it revolves around dated ’80s technology – microchips are being produced by the Russians, likely the KGB, through a company called Zorin.
 MI6 shadows the CEO of Zorin at a horserace, the man is named Max Zorin (played by Christopher Walken).
 This eventually leads Bond to pose as a millionaire and he attends a horse auction in France to further investigate Zorin, but he is caught up in a high-speed chase through Paris, up the Eiffel Tower, and across the city in pursuit of Zorin’s guard, an androgynous woman named May Day who Bond eventually sleeps with in one of the most uncomfortable Bond Girl moments (May Day is played by Jamaican pop icon Grace Jones).